AMWA-TV/bcp-003/best-practice-tls-pki.md

 Servers SHOULD be as specific as possible in the use of CORS.

 - The examples in the IS-04 and IS-05 documentation are "very relaxed", and SHOULD NOT be used without considering whether they are appropriate.

-### WebSockets
+### WebSockets: Server

-This section applies to Servers providing WebSocket connections as part of an API, for example for subscription to an AMWA IS-04 Query API, or providing a WebSocket connection for transport of data, for example AMWA IS-07 events.
+This section applies to Servers providing Messages through a WebSocket connection, for example for subscription to an AMWA IS-04 Query API.

+- It SHOULD also be used to secure WebSocket connections for transport of data, for example AMWA IS-07 events.

 Servers SHALL provide an encrypted WebSocket connection (wss: URL scheme), using a TLS version and cipher suite allowed by [TLS](#tls)